tonkih/telegram-mtproto-proxy-obfuscator/README.md

 # telegram-mtproto-proxy-obfuscator

 ProxyObfuscator simple class for obfuscate/unobfuscate mtproto data.
-The class describes an obfuscate/unobfuscate implementation only for the mtprpoto shortened protocol version.
+The class describes an obfuscate/unobfuscate implementation only for the mtproto shortened protocol version.